asad-waraich/mlflow_lab/README.md

 ## Summary

-This is a simplified implementation that demonstrates:
+This implementation demonstrates:
-- Basic MLflow experiment tracking
+-  MLflow experiment tracking
 - Training a DistilBERT model on medical text
 - Logging parameters and metrics
 - Saving models to MLflow

-The focus is on getting MLflow working with a real ML model, not on achieving the best model performance.
-Once this runs successfully, you can add more sophisticated features!